Director & Company Secretary

 Mark is member of Tanfield Chambers.
 His practice mainly covers contentious and non-contentious enfranchisement/leasehold management work.
-He was a part-time LVT chairman from 2000 until its replacement and is now a judge of the First-tier Tribunal (Property Chamber).
+He was a part-time LVT chairman from 2000 and is now a judge of the First-tier Tribunal (Property Chamber).

-Mark is editor of ‘Service Charges & Management: Law and Practice (2009)’ and writes a weekly column in ‘The Times’ property section.
-He is listed as a leading junior in both main professional directories and was voted ‘Barrister of the Year’ at the Property Management Awards 2011-12.
+Mark is a judicial member of the Tribunal Procedure Committee, which drafts the rules of procedure for the First-tier Tribunal and the Upper Tribunal.
+He is editor of ‘Service Charges & Management: Law and Practice (2018)’ and writes a weekly column in ‘The Times’ property section.
+Mark is listed as a leading junior in both main professional directories and is a Fellow of the Chartered Institute of Arbitrators.

 Solictor Committee Member

 John Midgley is a solicitor and partner in the Central London law firm, Seddons, where he specialises in enfranchisement and property litigation.